-Keith Connolly is vice president of AT&T Entertainment Group supply chain.
-He is responsible for sourcing, inventory planning, forward/reverse logistics, and quality control for consumer products such as mobile devices, tablets, wearables, home automation equipment and set top boxes.
+Keith Connolly is vice president of AT&T Entertainment Group Supply Chain.
+He is responsible for sourcing; inventory planning; forward and reverse logistics; and quality control for consumer products such as mobile devices, tablets, wearables, home automation equipment and set-top boxes.
 Connolly leads strategic sourcing for commodities including contact centers, professional services, office products and real estate.
 He is also in charge of corporate travel and supply chain systems.
 Connolly holds an MBA from San Jose State University, a master’s degree in science in telecommunications management from Golden Gate University, and a bachelor’s degree in purchasing and materials management from Arizona State University.
-He’s a member of the University of Texas–Dallas Supply Chain Management Industry Advisory Board and a Board member of the Dallas/Fort Worth Minority Supplier Development Council.
+He is a member of the University of Texas at Dallas Supply Chain Management Industry Advisory Board and a board member of the Dallas/Fort Worth Minority Supplier Development Council.

-Radha Krishna has twenty-five years of combined industry and consulting experience in the United States and Asia.
-Krishna has served in a variety of business and technical roles in supply chain domain at Intel, IBM and PwC.
-In his current role at Intel, he fosters a strong partnership with eco-system (academia, research) and drives supply chain innovation efforts.
-Additionally, Krishna has championed industry-standard supply chain body of knowledge in various capacities, including as Intel APICS chair, visiting faculty in business schools, and contributing to several publications and presentations and attending external events.
-He holds a Ph.D. from the National Institute of Industrial Engineering (NITIE), Mumbai, India.
+Radha Krishna has 25 years of combined industry and consulting experience in the United States and Asia.
+He has served in a variety of business and technical roles in supply chain domain at Intel, IBM and PwC.
+In his current role at Intel, he fosters a strong partnership with industry, consortia and academia and drives supply chain innovation efforts.
+Additionally, Krishna has championed an industry standard supply chain body of knowledge in various capacities, including as the Intel APICS chair, as visiting faculty in business schools, and by contributing to several publications and presentations and external events.
+He holds a Ph.D. from the National Institute of Industrial Engineering, Mumbai, India.

-Pamelyn G. Lindsey is president and co-founder of L4 Services, LLC, a consulting, advisory and educational services firm.
-Lindsey is an experienced integrated business planning, sales and operations planning and supply chain management professional.
+Pamelyn Lindsey is president and co-founder of L4 Services, LLC, a consulting, advisory and educational services firm.
+She is an experienced integrated business planning, sales and operations planning (S&OP), and supply chain management professional.
 Previously, she was director of global supply chain operations and global leader of executive S&OP for Ciena Corporation, a telecommunications and network strategy company.
-For most of her 25+ year career, Lindsey worked as an internal consultant and continuous improvement leader for DuPont.
-Lindsey is a regular speaker at international industry conferences and for STEM programs.
-Lindsey earned a bachelor's degree in mechanical engineering from the University of Pittsburgh and holds a Six Sigma Black Belt.
+For most of her 25-plus-year career, Lindsey worked as an internal consultant and continuous improvement leader for DuPont.
+She is a regular speaker at international industry conferences and for STEM programs.
+Lindsey earned a bachelor's degree in mechanical engineering from the University of Pittsburgh and holds a Lean Six Sigma Master Black Belt.

 Paul Pittman has an extensive career in both academia and consulting.
-Over the past three decades he has taught supply chain and operations management at Indiana University Southeast, where he is a professor.
-Additionally, he’s a partner with The LAMP Group working with firms around the world in executive leadership development and decision making as well as supply chain management and process improvement.
-Pittman has led and served on numerous APICS committees and councils and represents the organization at North American and international events.
-He has published articles in numerous publications, including APICS magazine, and was a co-editor of the fifteenth edition of the APICS Dictionary.
+Over the past three decades, he has taught supply chain and operations management at Indiana University Southeast, where he is a professor.
+Additionally, he’s a partner with The LAMP Group, working with firms around the world in executive leadership development and decision-making as well as supply chain management and process improvement.
+Pittman has led and served on several APICS committees and councils and represents the organization at North American and international events.
+He has published articles in numerous publications, including SCM Now (previously APICS magazine), and is a coeditor of the APICS Dictionary.
 Pittman previously served on the APICS Supply Chain Council board of directors.
-He’s a graduate of the Terry School of Business at the University of Georgia.
+He is a graduate of the Terry School of Business at the University of Georgia.

-Shari Ruelas has over 26 years of experience in the chemical, oil and gas industries in a variety of roles.
-She is currently a commercial business manager―Americas and Atlantic Basin in Chevron’s Supply and Trading organization.
-Previously, she was a value chain optimization coordinator for Chevron responsible for crude-to-customer optimization with oversight of price forecasting, demand planning, sales and operations planning, supply network optimization, asset management and channel strategy for refined products.
-Ruelas holds a B.S. in chemical engineering from the University of Nebraska and a MBA from the University of Houston.
-She has served as president of the APICS New Orleans Chapter and as president of the APICS Supply Chain Council board of directors.
-Ruelas is currently the president of the Chevron Women’s Network and was a recipient of the STEP (Science, Technology, Engineering and Production) Ahead award from the Manufacturing Institute.
+Shari Ruelas has more than 27 years of experience in the chemical, oil and gas industries in a variety of commercial, manufacturing, engineering and supply chain roles.
+She is currently the Americas operation manager for Chevron’s supply and trading organization.
+Her experience includes work for Dow Chemical, Shell and Momentive.
+Ruelas holds a B.S. in chemical engineering from the University of Nebraska and an MBA from the University of Houston.
+She serves on the University of Nebraska Supply Chain Management Advisory Board.
+Previously, Ruelas served as president of the APICS New Orleans Chapter and on the APICS Supply Chain Council board of directors.
+She also was president of the Chevron Women’s Network and a recipient of the STEP Ahead award from the Manufacturing Institute.

-George Yarusavage has more than three decades of domestic and international supply chain experience.
-He is now in his second career as a trainer, educator and consultant.
-Yarusavage held management positions at M-real USA, Verizon Wireless, NBC Olympics, NBC Corporate, GE, GTE, and CFI where his responsibilities included hiring, training, and mentoring teams of supply chain professionals while managing purchasing, transportation, distribution, and logistics operations in multiple industries.
-He is a frequent presenter at local, regional, and national meetings of APICS, CSCMP, and ISM, and was chair of the AST&L board of directors when it merged with APICS in 2016.
-Yarusavage earned a bachelor’s degree in logistics from Penn State and his MBA from New York University.
+George Yarusavage has more than three decades of domestic and international supply chain experience and is now in his second career as a trainer, educator and consultant.
+In his first career he held management positions at M-real USA, Verizon Wireless, NBC Olympics, NBC Corporate, GE, GTE and CFI.
+His responsibilities in various industries included hiring, training, leading and mentoring teams of supply chain professionals while managing purchasing, transportation, distribution and logistics operations.
+He has been a frequent presenter at local, regional and national meetings of supply chain professionals, and was chair of the American Society of Transportation and Logistics board of directors when it merged with APICS in 2016.
+He earned a bachelor’s degree in logistics from the Pennsylvania State University and his MBA from New York University.

 The Executive Staff is a team of dedicated association professionals who work alongside the Board of Directors and volunteer leaders to further the association's mission.

-Abe Eshkenazi currently serves as the chief executive officer for APICS and APICS Supply Chain Council.
-Prior to joining APICS, Eshkenazi was the managing director for the Operations Consulting Group of American Express Tax and Business Services.
+Abe Eshkenazi is chief executive officer for ASCM.
+Prior to joining ASCM, Eshkenazi was the managing director for the Operations Consulting Group of American Express Tax and Business Services.